Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).

-1. In this cloned or downloaded repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
+2. In this repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.

    Note the SourceDestinationPublisher script.
 This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"SourceDestination_input"`.
 On `Start()`, the TCP connector is instantiated with a ROS host name and port, and the articulation body values are assigned based on the GameObjects that will be assigned shortly.
 The `Publish()` function is defined as follows: